 Start small. think big

 The most important factor in growing your eCommerce business is knowing how to scale it properly.
 Undoubtedly, in the early stages of your business, while it’s still new and fresh on the market, you won’t have enough revenue to introduce additional products or additional features to existing ones.
-Each new item in your store or extra feature you add to your product costs money to develop, manufacture, test and advertise.
+Each new item in your store or extra feature you add to your product costs money to develop, manufacture, test, and advertising.

 You can easily lose focus while trying to accomplish all that, not to mention drain your budget in no time.
 Instead, focus on your main product and make sure that it reaches your audience.
-Once you gain a favorable reputation and once you have a stable income from selling one product, you can invest in scaling your business upwards one step at the time.
+Once you gain a favorable reputation and once you have a stable income from selling one product, you can invest in scaling your business upwards one step at a time.
 The key is not to force business growth but let it grow at a steady pace in accordance with your finances and business goals.

 Deliver products punctually